IronWorker REST/HTTP API

 - per_page: The number of tasks to return per page.
 Note this is a maximum value, so there may be less tasks returned if there aren’t enough results.
 Default is 30, maximum is 100.

-- Filter by Status: the parameters queued, running, complete, error, cancelled, killed, and timeout will all filter by their respective status when given a value of
+- Filter by status: the parameters queued, preparing, running, complete, error, cancelled, and timeout will all filter by their respective status when given a value of

 - to_time: Limit the retrieved tasks to only those that were created before the time specified in the value.
 Time should be formatted as the number of seconds since the Unix epoch.